BlinkUX/sequelize-mock/docs/api/model.md

 <a name="destroy"></a>
 ## destroy([options]) -> Promise.&#60;Integer&#62;

-Always resolves with either the limit from the options or a 1, indicating how many rows would be deleted
+Executes a mock query to destroy a set of Instances.
+Without any other configuration, the default behavior when no queueud query result is present is to resolve with either the limit from the options or a 1.

 ###  Parameters